noinoiexists/Fibonacci-LFSR/README.md

 As demonstrated above, the full plaintext could be cracked from the encrypted text just by knowing the first word "Go".

 ## Licence
-This implementation was created by me, [noinoiexists](https://github.com/noinoiexists) and is protected under the MIT Licence.
+This implementation was created by me, [Nithik R](https://github.com/noinoiexists) and is protected under the MIT Licence.
 You can read more about it in the [LICENCE](https://github.com/noinoiexists/Fibonacci-LFSR-in-C/blob/main/LICENSE) file.